getporter/porter/docs/content/docs/development/authoring-a-bundle/distribute-bundles.md

       digest: "sha256:8f1133d81f1b078c865cdb11d17d1ff15f55c449d3eecca50190eed0f5e5e26f"
 ```

-When this bundle is published, both the invocation image and the spring-music
+When this bundle is published, both the bundle image and the spring-music
 image will be copied and stored in the context of the bundle.
 To see this in
 action, you can use the `porter inspect` command to see what images will
 actually be used for a given bundle.